-- Level 1 Observable quoted prices in active markets for identical assets or liabilities. - Level 2 Observable inputs (other than Level 1 quoted prices) that are not quoted on active markets but that can be corroborated by market data. - Level 3 Unobservable inputs that are supported by little or no market activity, such as pricing models, discounted cash flow methodologies and similar techniques.
+- Level 1 Observable quoted prices in active markets for identical assets or liabilities. - Level 2 Observable prices that are based on inputs not quoted on active markets but corroborated by market data. - Level 3 Unobservable inputs that are supported by little or no market activity, such as pricing models, discounted cash flow methodologies and similar techniques.

 The Company's Level 1 assets for the periods presented included cash and cash equivalents, including money market funds.
 The Company held no Level 2 or Level 3 assets or liabilities as of either balance sheet date presented herein.
 Prior to exercise in connection with the July 2018 IPO, outstanding warrants held by Perceptive Credit Opportunities Fund were categorized as Level 3 liabilities.
-This warrant liability was estimated at fair value based primarily on independent third-party appraisals prepared an reported periodically, consistent with generally-accepted valuation methods of the Uniform Standards of Professional Appraisal Practice, the American Society of Appraisers and the American Institute of Certified Public Accountants' Accounting and Valuation Guide, Valuation of Privately-Held Company Equity Securities Issued as Compensation.
+This warrant liability was estimated at fair value based primarily on independent third-party appraisals prepared and reported periodically, consistent with generally-accepted valuation methods of the Uniform Standards of Professional Appraisal Practice, the American Society of Appraisers and the American Institute of Certified Public Accountants' Accounting and Valuation Guide, Valuation of Privately-Held Company Equity Securities Issued as Compensation.
 See Note 13 for further information on the Company's warrants.
 In addition, Level 3 inputs provide the basis for estimated fair values of stock options granted during 2018 and 2019, which values were estimated using the Black-Scholes-Merton pricing model based on assumptions disclosed in Note 15.